Skip to main content

 Example scaling plan (per inbox):

-• Week 1: Set the inbox to 30–50 emails/day while you validate performance (bounces, replies, spam signals).
+• New mailbox (< 1 year): aim for 20–40 emails/day while you validate performance (bounces, replies, spam signals).

 • Need 300 emails/day?
 Use 4–6 inboxes with conservative limits rather than pushing a single inbox hard.